Teylers Stichting: History

 The Teylers Fundatiehuis (Foundation House), where the Teylers Stichting resides.

 When Teyler deceased in 1778, he was without children or direct family, and specified in his testament how his money was to be spent.
 He left money for several individuals, the church and the general benefit as described above.
 Claims have been made by alleged family members that the testament was supposed to be limited in time to 100 years, after which the remaining money was to be transferred to the Teylers family.
-No such claims have been recognized in court.
+No such claims have been recognised in court.

 The Stichting was founded by five friends of Teylers, who were his executors and the first directors.

 The first replacing director (board member) of the Teylers Stichting was Adriaan van Zeebergh, the pensionary of the city of Haarlem, a powerful civil servant position at the time.
 He replaced Barnaart, who died in 1780.

 Governance and field of work

 The foundation is governed by five directors, which are appointed via Co-option.
 The first directors were five of Teylers friends: